Donate Ticket Price

 |Nights Slept At Director's Parents House|

-Hold Me was created by indie filmmakers, their friends & family, undiscovered working actors, dedicated local crew and a whole lot of volunteered time!
+Hold Me is a film about opening up to other people in times of grief and supporting one another through difficult conversations.
+It was created by indie filmmakers, their friends & family, undiscovered working actors, dedicated local crew and a whole lot of volunteered time!
 The film is completely independent and has no corporate or studio backing.
-It depends entirely on donations from viewers to fund the film.
+It depends entirely on donations from viewers to pay off the production costs of the film.
+All donations directly support the artists involved.

 Your donation directly supports the artists involved and helps pave the way for our next socially conscious film.